Foundations · Day 1

 🤖 Large Language Models (LLMs) – models trained on huge amounts of text to predict the next word (think GPT-4).

-🧩 Analogy: The Parrot Sage
+✦ Analogy: The Brilliant Parrot

 - It repeats what it has heard,